ralfisalhon/go/README.md

 ---

-### What are "go links"?
+### What is go.tufts.io and what are "go links"?
-go.tufts.io is a very simple link forwarder.
-For example, you can set [go.tufts.io/awesome](http://go.tufts.io/yourname) to forward to your website / resume.
+go.tufts.io is a very simple link forwarder, and "go links" are the shorthand for one of the links on this site.
+For example, [go.tufts.io/csx](http://go.tufts.io/csx) forwards to tuftscsx.com and [go.tufts.io/11](http://go.tufts.io/11) forwards to the comp11 website.

 Advantages over other link-forwarders (eg: [bit.ly](http://bit.ly)):